Colorectal cancer is one of the major causes of morbidity and

 Complete response: no evidence of disease

-Partial response: ³ 50% tumor reduction
+Partial response: ³ 50% tumor

 Minimal response: < 50% tumor reduction

 Until the protocol was formally opened, we were treating

 patients on a compassionate basis.
 Data from the pilot study were therefore